-This is the fourth book on this subject that I’ve read and reviewed.
+This is the fifth book on this subject that I’ve read and reviewed.
 As each one, all excellent histories, slides into the ocean of non-fiction literature, they seem to have less and less impact on the world, though perhaps that is only my jaded perception.
 This one is superbly written, told broadly in temporal sequence from the 2016 election up to September 2019 when Trump asked “a favor” on a call with Ukrainian President Zelinsky, witnessed (listening in) by several military and foreign policy personnel.
 This particular call follows by a few weeks Trump’s “exoneration” by Mueller.

 Although it moves along generally from the past towards the present, it preferentially follows subject threads to their conclusion rather than try and document everything that happened on a particular day or week.
 Sliding as necessary between domestic and foreign policy matters, eventually all the days and weeks are covered somewhere.
 I can’t remember any of the salient matters reported in the news (not to mention Trump’s tweets) that aren’t in the story.
 Following the text, there are copious notes and documents listed.
 Historians will appreciate this.